Aydens-Github/Snake-game/README.md

 <gameplay>

 # Installation
 This game was made in python `3.10` but im sure other versions work as well cause its not that complicated.
-The dependancies used are as follows:
+In a https://docs.python.org/3/library/venv.html install these dependencies:
 ```bash
 pip install pygame
 ```